GridLights/.github/profile/README.md

-## Hi there 👋
+##

-This is the root level for GridLights Software and Hardware Github Projects.
+Welcome to the root level for the GridLights Product & other Company Projects!

-We build the world's most advanced light fixtures to make spaces more beautiful.
 <!--

 **Here are some ideas to get you started:**